smilesandsobs/Election_Analysis/README.md

 # Election_Analysis

 ##Project Overview
-A Colorado Board of Election employee has given you the following tasks to complete the election audit of a recent local congressional election.
+Tom, a Colorado Board of Election employee has asked us to work with him to complete an election audit of a recent local congressional election.
+We need to report:

-1. Calculate the toal number of votes cast
+1. Toal number of votes cast
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+2. Total number of votes for each candidate
-4. Calculate the percentage of votes each candidate won.
+3. Percentage of votes for each candidate
-5. Determine the winner of the election based on popular vote.
+4. The winner of the election based on the popular vote
+5. The percentage of votes from each county
+6. Which county had the largest turnout

 ## Resources
 -Data Souce: Election_results.csv
-Software: Python 3.6.1, Visual Studio Code, 1.38.1
+Software: Python 3.7.6, Visual Studio Code, 1.62.0

-##Summary
+## Results
 The analysis of the election show that:
--There were "x" votes cast in the election.
+-There were 369,711 votes cast in the election.
 -The candidates were:
-    -Candidate 1
-    -Candidate 2
-    -Candidate 3
+    -Charles Casper Stockham
+    -Diana DeGette
+    -Raymon Anthony Doane
 -The candidate results were:
-    -Candidate 1 received "x%" of the vote and "y" number of votes.
+    -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-    -Candidate 2 received "x%" of the vote and "y" number of votes.
+    -Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-    -Candidate 3 received "x%" of the vote and "y" number of votes.
+    -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 -The winner of the election was:
-    -Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.
+    -Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-##Challenge Overview
+-The % of votes cast by County were:
+    -Jefferson: 10.5% (38,855)
+    -Denver: 82.8% (306,055)
+    -Arapahoe: 6.7% (24,801)
+-The largest Country turnout was Denver with 82.8%

-##Challenge Summary
+## Challenge Summary

+Using the tools of Python, Visual Studio Code and the data set, we were able to create a tool which saved a lot of manual counting and can easily be slightly motified to use again for additional elections.
+We defined our variable, looped through the dataset, checked to see if the vote was for the candidate, and calculated and printed out large totals.

+ By just creating a new text document to save to and by uploading additional csv data results, this scrip can be used again in future elections.
+If required and the necessary data was collected, it could be motified to count voter turnout by age or by political party.
+Additional analysis can be collected for the Colorado Board of Elections to study and understand patterns amongst their voters.

+ Please disregard my consistant use of the word COUNTRY instead of COUNTY in the code...